Fermentation Food Safety, What Irish Kitchens Must Know

 • No pH logs

-• Garlic oil: suspected botulism, no acidification proof
+• Garlic oil with suspected botulism and no acidification proof

 • HACCP Level 3: €350